mlangstrof/mlangstrof.github.io/content/en/wine/ai-sommelier/index.md

 - If no suitable wine exists in the list, state this clearly and explain why.
 ```

-Of course you are free to adapt the prompt to your liking until you get the results you want.
-You can for example adapt how many suggestions you get, adapt it to your preferences (e.g. favoring white over red) or format the output in a table or diagram.
 Now let's take it for a spin:

 ![data conversion](images/chatgpt_prompt.PNG "500px")